 PAINTINGS CONSERVATION & RESTORATION

-Technical analysis can help determine the materials used by an artist in order to study the genesis of a work and painting technique.
-This informs both the restoration and conservation of a painting, and may help with attribution and dating.
+Technical analysis can help determine the materials used by an artist in order to study the genesis of a work and the artist’s painting technique.
+This can inform both the restoration and conservation of a painting, and may also help with attribution and dating.

-X-radiographs are helpful in revealing original changes which may have occurred during the development of the painting, in addition to revealing losses to the original.
-Study of X-radiographs can also give information about artists' technique and may help to solve problems of attribution.
+X-radiographs are helpful in revealing original changes which may have occurred during the development of the painting, in addition to revealing losses to the original, and information about the nature of the support.
+Study of X-radiographs can also provide information about artists' technique and may help to resolve problems of attribution.

-Dendrochronology can help to date a panel by analysing the pattern of tree rings within a plank to determine the calendar period during which the tree grew.
+Dendrochronological analysis can help to date a panel by identifying the pattern of tree rings within a board to determine the geographical origin of the tree and the calendar period during which the tree grew.

 Dendrochronology is carried out in the Studio, and reports prepared, by specialist Ian Tyers, Dendrochronological Consultancy Ltd.

 Cross sections and small samples for pigment and medium analysis can be taken in the Studio to answer specific questions about materials and techniques.
 The information gained can also help in characterising the layer structure of a painting and with resolving questions of attribution.

 Paint samples are examined, analysed and interpreted by Libby Sheldon: Painting Analysis & Research or by Art Discovery.